SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Concurrency_Limiting.md

 ### **Feature Guide: Concurrency Limiting**

-WilmerAI supports optional concurrency limiting via two command-line flags: `--concurrency` and `--concurrency-timeout`.
-These flags cap the number of requests WilmerAI will process simultaneously.
-Requests that exceed the limit wait in a queue until a slot opens or the timeout expires.
+WilmerAI supports optional concurrency limiting via three command-line flags: `--concurrency`, `--concurrency-timeout`, and `--concurrency-level`.
+The first two cap the number of in-flight units and how long a caller will wait for a slot.
+The third selects *where* the gate is enforced: at the WSGI front door (`wilmer`, default) or around the outbound LLM API call inside the workflow (`endpoint`).

-By default, concurrency is limited to 1 (serialized).
+By default, concurrency is limited to 1 (serialized) and enforced at the request boundary.
 This prevents resource contention on backend LLMs, which is the common case for most WilmerAI deployments.
 To allow parallel requests, set `--concurrency 0` (no limit) or a higher value.
+To allow requests to overlap while still serializing the actual LLM calls, set `--concurrency-level endpoint`.

 -----